Chapter 5

 Service with the Royal Navy

-James was Irish and Protestant while my other close friend on Intrepid was Bernie McKeon who was Irish and Catholic.
+It was during this training that I met James Shanks, who was to become a lifelong friend.
+He and I spent many hours on Intrepid's forecastle, drinking our mug of tea after dinner each evening.
+James was Irish and Protestant while my other close friend on Intrepid, Bernie McKeon, was Irish and Catholic.
 The three of us became good friends during a period when The Troubles in Northern Ireland were at their height.
-The religious differences between James and Bernie were never an issue.
-It was only when the time came for Bernie to get married, and James could not attend, as the guest list was determined by religion, that the stark reality of what was going on elsewhere in the world truly presented itself to us.
+The religious differences between James and Bernie were never an issue for the three of us.
+It was only when the time came for Bernie to get married, and James was not allowed to attend because the guest list was determined by religion, that the stark reality of what was going on in Ireland truly presented itself to us.

-I attended the wedding in Northern Ireland and was Bernie’s best man.
-One great result of that wedding, aside from Bernie’s marriage, was my realisation that I had a real aptitude for public speaking.
-Getting up to speak in front of all the guests at Bernie’s wedding brought me many compliments but also made me see how easy it was for me to stand up and talk in front of large crowds – something that I would use to my advantage in later life.
+Since I had been confirmed in the Catholic Church, I not only attended the wedding in Northern Ireland but was Bernie’s best man as well.
+One great result of that wedding (aside from Bernie’s marriage) was my realisation that I had a real aptitude for public speaking.
+While getting up to speak in front of all those guests brought me many compliments, it also made me realise how easy it was for me to stand up and talk in front of large crowds – something that I would use to my advantage in later life.

 In December 1968, having finished our amphibious training, we flew to Singapore to join the ship.
-HMS Intrepid was an assault ship, which was designed to operate landing craft and helicopters as well as provide a headquarters for amphibious forces and their heavy armour.
-The ship was able to lower its tailgate and flood its vehicle deck to allow landing craft to sail into the body of the ship.
-Once the craft were in, it would raise the tailgate and pump out the water when the craft would settle on the deck for sailing.
+HMS Intrepid was an assault ship, designed to operate landing craft and helicopters, as well as provide a headquarters for amphibious forces and their heavy armour.
+It had a length of 520 feet, a beam of 80 feet and a displacement of 12,160 tons.
+The ship was built with a tailgate that could be lowered in order to flood its dock, allowing the landing craft to sail into the body of the ship.
+Once the craft were in, the tailgate was raised, the water was pumped out, and the craft would settle onto the deck, making Intrepid ready for sailing.

 The crew of the LCVP (Landing Craft Vehicle Personnel).
 Me in the centre of the photo.